Episode Transcript

 awareness that if you're in a new city, a day

-in a different city feels like.
+in a different city feels like a month in your routine.
+Yes,

-creativity energy, that you're really recharged?
+that you're really recharged?

 Speaker 1 (18:27):

-Definitely, definitely, And I think it's very true what you're
+Definitely?
+Definitely, And I think it's very true what you're

 saying from like a brain perspective.
 When you are almost